 Quinoa is an excellent source of protein and a staple for those trying to eat a plant-based diet.
-It is one of the few vegan foods that provide a complete protein source since it contains 18 amino acids, including the essential nine that comprise a ‘complete protein source.’
-If you eat it yourself, you might also wonder whether you can feed it to birds.
+It is one of the few vegan foods that provides a complete protein source since it contains 18 amino acids, including the essential nine that comprise a “complete protein source.”

 Do Birds Eat Quinoa?